 So you may be asking yourself, why would dating a demisexual be worth it, if it require this much work and there’s no guarantee of a connection?
 Here’s the thing, we may be an investment in time, emotion and energy, but when a demisexual loves you, you have no worries.
 We don’t cheat as almost a rule, and why would we?
 As long as the relationship is healthy and mutually reciprocal, meaning not abusive, suffocating or neglectful, we would never stray.
 When we form that connection, the attraction for us is powerful.
 We adore and dote on our partners passionately, and are very giving by nature.
 We also are not keyed into your physicality as much, so if you’ve developed love handles, wrinkles or a little extra here and there, we’ll find your body very sexy still.
 To quote the movie Don Juan Demarco, “… I see these women for how they truly are… glorious, radiant, spectacular, and perfect, because, I am not limited by my eyesight.”
 We will see your insecurities as endearing, and be reassuring and supportive in how much we love and desire you.
 We tend to be very attentive lovers, often spending a great deal of time learning how to be adept at lovemaking to help keep people we are building connections with happy while we get there.

 What if it doesn’t work out?
 What have you really lost, if you’ve gained a good friend?
 We value you, and when we look at you, we see you, the real you inside.
 We are also investing our time and energy in you, too.
-The friend zone is a rather misogynistic concept formed by people expecting sex as a result of being, more accurately pretending to be, a friend.
+Some people refer to being stuck in the friend zone, a rather misogynistic concept formed by people expecting sex as a result of being, more accurately pretending to be, a friend.
 But by being a real friend, you can likely win our hearts.